-To build a strong brand, think about creating a steady stream of unique content, like blogs, whitepapers, podcasts, and videos that provide the answers to your desired users' most frequent searches.
+To build a strong brand, think about creating a steady stream of unique content, like blogs, whitepapers, podcasts, and videos that answer your desired users' most frequent searches.

-Google’s E-A-T is one that should not be ignored.
-If you brush off its significance, then your search rankings may take a serious hit.
+Google’s E-A-T should not be ignored.
+If you brush off its significance, your search rankings may take a serious hit.

-Take the time to look over your content and refresh your SEO strategy in accordance with E-A-T. By following Google’s guidelines, you’ll build stronger rankings and position yourself as a true expert in your industry.
+Take the time to review your content and refresh your SEO strategy following E-A-T. Following Google’s guidelines will build stronger rankings and position you as an industry expert.

 Semantic Search: What It Is and Why It Matters